hootsuite/grid/README.md

 #### gridList.items

 A GridList instance works around an array of items.
-It is the first parameter of the class constructor and is always visible under the `.items` property.
-Here's a list of items for a grid with three 1x1 items on a column with three
+The items array is the first parameter of the class constructor and is always visible under the `.items` property.
+Here's a list of items for a grid with three 1x1 items on a column with three rows:
-rows:

 ```js
 [{w: 1, h: 1, x: 0, y: 0},